Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Choice of Complex Structure

 {\bf Proof of Prop. \ref{props:I-polNalgB}:} Recall that the metric $G$ determines the real 3-dimensional vector subspace $\Pi_G$ of $H^2(T^4;\R)$ that consists of 2-forms that are self-dual under the Hodge-* operation with respect to the metric $G$.
 Choice of a complex structure $I$ compatible with $G$ is to specify one direction for $\omega = 2^{-1} G(I-,-)$ within $\Pi_G$; so, the choice of $I$ comes with a variety $S^2$ \cite[\S2]{Aspinwall:1996mn}; the two directions in $\Pi_G$ orthogonal to $\omega$ with respect to the wedge product supports the holomorphic (2,0) form $\Omega_M$ on $T^4$.
-Any 2-form can be decomposed into the self-dual component and the anti-self-dual component; let $B=B_\parallel + B_\perp$ be the decomposition of the $B$-field.
+Recall also that any 2-form can be decomposed into the self-dual component and the anti-self-dual component under the Hodge-* operation; let $B=B_\parallel + B_\perp$ be the decomposition of the $B$-field.

-When $B_\parallel=0$, automatically there is no Hodge (2,0) or (0,2) component in $B=B_\perp$ regardless of which direction in $\Pi_G$ is chosen (and of how complex structure $I$ is chosen).
-We just have to choose any $I$ in $S^2$ such that a polarization exists (such an $I$ exists, we have already seen at the end of section \ref{ssec:torus-RCFT} for a rational $G$).
+When $B_\parallel=0$, automatically there is no Hodge (2,0) or (0,2) component in $B=B_\perp$, regardless of which direction in $\Pi_G$ is chosen (and of how complex structure $I$ is chosen).
+We just have to choose any $I$ in $S^2$ such that a polarization exists (such an $I$ exists; we have already seen that at the end of section \ref{ssec:torus-RCFT} for a rational $G$).

 When $B_\parallel \neq 0$, there is virtually no free choice for $I$ after requiring that the Hodge (2,0) component is absent; we have to choose $\omega \in \R B_\parallel$.
 Choosing $\omega \in \R_{<0} B_\parallel$ instead of $\omega \in \R_{>0} B_\parallel$ is nothing more than declaring holomorphic coordinates on $T^4$ as anti-holomorphic coordinates instead.
 So, we fix $\omega = 2^{-1}G(I-,-)$ by the condition $\omega \in \R_{>0} B_\parallel$, and prove that there is a polarization under $I$.